Abelisauridae: Phylogeny

 Below is a cladogram generated by Tortosa et al. (2014) in the description of Arcovenator and creation of a new subfamily Majungasaurinae.

 Ilokelesia was originally described as a sister group to the Abelisauroidea.
 However, Sereno tentatively places it closer to Abelisaurus than to noasaurids, a result which agrees with several other recent analyses.
 If a stem-based definition is used, Ilokelesia and Rugops are therefore basal abelisaurids.
 However, as they are more basal than Abelisaurus, they are outside of the Abelisauridae if the node-based definition is adopted.
 Ekrixinatosaurus was also published in 2004, so it was not included in Sereno's analysis.
 However, an independent analysis, performed by Jorge Calvo and colleagues, shows it to be an abelisaurid.

 Some scientists include Xenotarsosaurus from Argentina and Compsosuchus from India as basal abelisaurids, while others consider them to be outside the Abelisauroidea.
-The French Genusaurus and Tarascosaurus have also been called abelisaurids but both are fragmentary and may be more basal ceratosaurians.
+The French Genusaurus and Tarascosaurus have also been called abelisaurids but both are fragmentary and may be more basal ceratosaurians, though Tortosa et al. (2014) considered both to be distinct abelisaurids.
+Subsequent phylogenetic analyses recover Xenotarsosaurus and Tarascosaurus as an abelisaurid, but Genusaurus as either a noasaurid or an abelisaurid.

 With the description of Skorpiovenator in 2008, Canale et al. published another phylogenetic analysis focusing on the South American abelisaurids.
 In their results, they found that all South American forms, including Ilokelesia (except Abelisaurus), grouped together as a subclade of carnotaurines, which they named the Brachyrostra.
 In the same year Matthew T. Carrano and Scott D. Sampson published new large phylogenetic analysis of ceratosaurian.
 With the description of Eoabelisaurus, Diego Pol and Oliver W. M. Rauhut (2012) combined these analyses and added 10n new characters.
 The following cladogram follows their analysis.